-Impervious cover is calculated at 9.7 % for the 39.89 acre development, including all paved roads, and projected impervious cover for the residential lots.
+Impervious cover is calculated at 15.5 % for the 250.748 acre development, including all paved roads, projected impervious cover for the residential lots and condominium site.

+Attachment D

-Attachment D Factors Affecting Surface Water Quality
+Factors Affecting Surface Water Quality

 Landscaping, vehicular traffic and various construction activities could affect the quality of downgradient surface waters.
 These factors may cause small amounts of oil, grease, suspended solids, fertilizers, pesticides, trash and debris to enter stormwater runoff.
 However, temporary stormwater controls installed during construction will treat the stormwater runoff prior to leaving the construction areas so as not to adversely affect water quality.
 After construction, stormwater from the impervious cover areas will flow across vegetated areas(ie, lawns, natural and revegetated channels, etc.) or soil stabilized channels(ie, solid rock, rock riprap, etc.) which will provide some treatment of possible pollutants prior to leaving the site.